noynaert/csc184Handouts/Unit_A/chap02_010_Numbers.md

 "Arguments" or "Parameters" go inside the parenthesis.

-The type function returns the data type phython is using for that expression.
+The type function returns the data type Python is using for that expression.

 What does each of the following print when you type it into the interpreter?